stoned-ape/iOS_file_server_app/README.md

 ## Whats the point?

 I created this app to transfer files from my phone to my laptop.
-Once the file is selected I wget it from my laptop
+Once the file is selected I wget it from my laptop.
+Unlike email and cloud file transfer, this method is free and has no file size limitations.
 ```bash
 wget http://192.168.1.233:8000
 ```

+## How does it work

+This was implemented using my http server library.  https://github.com/stoned-ape/cpp\_http\_server